Search the site

 Decide on a budget

 Deciding how much to spend is difficult, but the industry’s trade body, the Carpet Foundation, says that you should expect to pay £20 a square metre for a good quality carpet.
-And Charles stresses that to get the best job done, you should also be paying for fitting and underlay.
+To get the best job done, you should also be paying for fitting and underlay.